AI-SysBio/cdiversity/README.md

 ### Running the analysis

-First, you need to install cdiversity, or you can use the `cdiversity.py` file provided in the repository:
+First, you need to install cdiversity, or alternatively you can use the `cdiversity.py` file provided in the repository:

 	- pip install cdiversity